 - III.1.
 Treaty Establishing the European Community - III.2.
 Council Directive 2000/43/EC of 29 June 2000 implementing the principle of equal treatment between persons irrespective of racial or ethnic origin - III.3.
 Council Directive 2000/78/EC of 27 November 2000 establishing a general framework for equal treatment in employment and occupation - III.4.
 Council Directive 2003/109/EC of 25 November 2003 concerning the status of third-country nationals who are long-term residents - III.5.
-Council Regulation (EC) 859/2003 of 14 May 2003 extending the provisions of Regulation (EEC) No 1408/71 and Regulation (EEC) No 574/72 to nationals of third countries who are not already covered by those provisions solely on the ground of their nationality - III.6.
-Council Conclusions of 19 November 2004 on Immigrant Integration Policy in the EU
+Council Directive 2005/71/EC of 12 October 2005 on a specific procedure for admitting third-country nationals for the purposes of scientific research - III.6.
+Council Regulation (EC) 859/2003 of 14 May 2003 extending the provisions of Regulation (EEC) No 1408/71 and Regulation (EEC) No 574/72 to nationals of third countries who are not already covered by those provisions solely on the ground of their nationality - III.7.
+Common Agenda for Integration Framework for the Integration of Third-Country Nationals in the European Union

-C. Expulsion, Voluntary Return & Readmission 45
+C. Expulsion, Voluntary Return & Readmission.....44